Qucs/qucs-test/README.md

 ## Running the test suite

 ```
-$python run.py --prefix [qucs/installed/prefix] [--qucs, --qucsator]
+$python run.py --prefix [qucs/installed/prefix] [--qucs, --qucsator, --add-test [file].sch]
 ```

+Options:

-The option `--qucs` runs the schematic to netlist conversion.
+ * `--qucs` runs the schematic to netlist conversion.

-The option `--qucsator` runs the simulator.
+ * `--qucsator` runs the simulator.

+ * `--add-test [schematic].sch` adds a schematic as a test-project into the test-set.

+    * it will attempt to initialize/create the reference netlist, reference results and log files.

 ## Output